JnyJny/meowmeow/README.md

 from it's name.
 Just in case you can't, I annotated each ```touch``` with a brief description.

-So normally a program starts as a ```main.c``` that is simple, with only two or three functions that solve the problem.
+So normally a program starts as a single ```main.c``` file that is simple, with only two or three functions that solve the problem.
 And then the programmer rashly shows that program to a friend or her boss and suddenly the number of functions in the file balloons to support all the new "features" and "requirements" that pop up.
 First rule of "Program Club" is don't talk about "Program Club".
 The second rule is minimize the number of functions in one file.

-Now the C compiler does not care one little bit if every function in your program is in one file.
+To be honest, the C compiler does not care one little bit if every function in your program is in one file.
 But we don't write programs for computers or compilers, we write them for other people (who are sometimes us).
 I know that is probably a surprise, but it's true.
 A program embodies a set of algorithms that solve a problem with a computer, and it's important that people understand it when the parameters of the problem change in unanticipated ways.
 People will have to modify the program and they will curse your name if you have all 2049 functions in one file.

 So we good and true programmers break functions out, grouping like functions into seperate files.
 Here I've got files **```main.c```**,